UWO-CS346-Fall-25/cs346f25-recipe-manager-app/README.md

 # Notes on current pages / features:

+-Added the ability to create an account
+-Passwords and email must fit certain criteria
+-Can verify your account by clicking on email link -Able to log into app and view your personal recipes

+#### To Do Next:

+-Make it so sessions persist past site refreshing -Make page more responsive
+-Decorate myRecipes page, possibly add an image for each recipe -Make clicking on a recipe open an info page with recipe ingredients and steps

+# Week 10 features below!

+-Added a quantity box on the shoppingList page as requested -Adding recipes is now functional
+-Viewing names of your recipes now works too
+Note: the user is hardcoded as user_id = 2, temporarily but it will be dynamic

+##### Row-level-Security:
+I feel that one of the most beneficial uses for row-level security would be to only allow users to view recipes associated with their id.
+While it is implemented on the client side to only view those, it doesn't necessarily make it entirely secure yet.
+I feel this would definitely be a priority in the near future when I implement some level of RLS.

+# Week 9 features below!

 I centered the tagline in the website to make it more uniform with the content itself.
 I also ensured that all inputs are associated with a label, as well as giving the form's submit button the attribute: type="submit".